Last night saw the best of film and television acknowledged by the Golden Globes, albeit in unusual circumstances.

 BEST MOTION PICTURE (NON-ENGLISH LANGUAGE)

-On the television side of things, the third series of HBO’s epic family drama Succession enjoyed the most ‘success’ with three gongs.
+Over in the television fields, the third series of HBO’s Succession enjoyed the most ‘success’ with three gongs.

-The show held off the likes of Lupin and Squid Game to win the coveted Best Television Series (Drama) category, with stars Jeremy Strong and Sarah Snook scoring Best Actor (Drama) and Best Supporting Actress for their respective roles as siblings Kendall and Shiv Roy.
+The third series of the family saga held off the likes of Lupin and Squid Game to win the coveted Best Television Series (Drama) category.

-Elsewhere, Best Actress (Drama) saw MJ Rodriguez make history by becoming the first trans woman to clinch a Globe for her role as drag ball queen Blanca Evangelista in the final series of Pose.
+Elsewhere, history was made in the Best Actress (Drama) category as MJ Rodriguez became the first transgender person to clinch a Globe for her portrayal of drag ball queen Blanca Evangelista in the final series of FX’s Pose.

-Another first came in the Best Supporting Actor category, as veteran performer Oh Yeong-Su became the first Korean actor to win a Globe for his turn in the hit Netflix series Squid Game.
+Another historic first went the way of veteran performer O Yeong-su as he became the first Korean actor to win a Globe for his supporting turn as elderly games contestant Oh Il-nam in the hit Netflix series Squid Game.

-On the comedy front, HBO Max’s Hacks overcame the likes of Only Murders in the Building and Ted Lasso to land Best Television Series (Comedy) while leading lady Jean Smart was named Best Actress (Comedy).
+On the comedy front, HBO Max’s Hacks overcame the likes of The Great and Only Murders in the Building to land the coveted Best Television Series (Comedy) accolade.

-Meanwhile, Jason Sudeikis celebrated winning back-to-back Best Actor (Comedy) Globes for his performance as football coach Ted Lasso in the second series of the hit Apple sitcom.
+Once again, Jason Sudeikis was awarded back-to-back Best Actor (Comedy) Globes for his returning role as folksy football coach Ted Lasso in the second series of Apple TV+’s Ted Lasso.

-The Best Mini-Series / Motion Picture Made for Television category produced an upset as The Underground Railroad prevailed over the likes of Dopesick and Mare of Easttown.
+Meanwhile, the Best Limited Series, Anthology Series or Motion Picture Made for Television category produced an upset as Prime Video’s The Underground Railroad prevailed over the likes of Dopesick and Mare of Easttown.

-Despite multiple nominations, the likes of The Morning Show, The Great, Maid and Only Murders in the Building all failed to land a win.
+Despite coming into the Globe ceremony with multiple nominations, the likes of The Great, Maid, The Morning Show, and Only Murders in the Building all came away empty-handed.

 BEST TELEVISION SERIES (DRAMA)